eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - In the second part we will integrate the new algorithm from the collection into the tester.

-- Start by going into the correct folder and copying the sample file from MeanImpute into a new file with the name `NewAlgAlgorithm.cs`.
+- Go to the tester's folder and copy the sample file from MeanImpute into a new file with the name `NewAlgAlgorithm.cs`.

 ```bash
 cd ../../..